okms/okms.github.io/_posts/2021-01-04-dark-mode-cli-for-windows-using-powershell.md

 While this specific util is macOS only, my main work computers are Windows 10 based.
 To have something similar when im in Windows, I made function which can be used in PowerShell (works in both Windows PowerShell and PowerShell 7.1 and newer).

 It's heavily inspired by dark-mode-cli, and can be made more PowerShell-like by e.g. having switches and boolean return values instead of status strings, for my use this is sufficient.
 I execute this command manually whenever i feel my eyes need some rest or I need improved contrast from a light theme.
-You can of course set up scheduled tasks toggling darkmode automatically at specific times.
+You can of course set up scheduled tasks toggling dark mode automatically at specific times.

 # Usage